projectshft/coding-assessment/README.md

 # Sample Challenges
-These sample problems were created to help you gauge your abilities in javascript to see if you might be ready for the actual coding challenge.
-Feel free to practice these and other problems you find across the interwebs!
+These sample problems were created to help you gauge your current coding abilities.
+The prompts here are written in JavaScript, but feel free to use any language you're comfortable in.
+Get as far as you can - don't fret if you cannot finish all of the problems.

 ## Problem One
 Write a function that when invoked will log `'Star Wars is the best!'`